cardano-scaling/pop/scenario.md

   * Verifies the commit hash ∃
 * NOTE:
   * enforce uniqueness of release (eg. immutable key/value) which goes against GH policy (eg. a release tarball can be changed)

-### Trigger Antithesis reviews

-* User wants to trigger AT run
-* Requests are posted on-chain with references to PR/artefacts
-* "Oracle" accepts (or not) the request and outputs test results
-* Later on we could lock some payment in smart contract to be released with test results
-* key: platform / user
-* value:
-  * repo URL
-  * commit Hash
-  * signature
-* oracle:
-  * verifies PR/commit
-  * trigger test run